 As some difficulties were experienced with the feedback from sector representatives to their respective sectors and general feedback to the community, the Municipality concluded that their ward committees were not functioning optimally.
 Council adopted the block based representative ward committee system.
 This meant that the sectors no longer had seats reserved for them on the ward committee, but they had to nominate someone living in a specific block to represent their interests.
 This new system operated on a combination of door-to-door visits, block meetings and ward committee meetings.
 Some wards functioned better than others.
-The ward committee meetings are open to the public and the community can attend said meetings and by arrangement, address ward committees with the approval of the ward councillor.
+The ward committee members were trained on municipal policies and programmes.
+The ward committee meetings are open to the public and the community can attend said meetings and by arrangement with the ward councillor, provide input into meetings.
+Sectors can by prior arrangement, address ward committees with the approval of the ward councillor.
 The ward committee can also invite the sector to address them on a specific topic.